Twisted bilayer graphene at charge neutrality: competing orders of SU(4) Dirac fermions: Renormalization group analysis

 Therefore, a picture similar to the Lorentz-invariant case arises in the Dirac fermion model of TBG at small $N_f\approx 2$.
-We obtain instabilities related to FP$_\mathrm{S}$ and FP$_\mathrm{S-SU(4)}$, which are related to symmetry-broken phases with a gap due to QAH states or SU(4)-related VH, VSH, QSH and T-IVS states.
-Interestingly, there is neither an instability towards polarizing orders (SP, VP, K-IVC) associated with FP$_{\mathrm{M-SU(4)}}$ or FP$_{\mathrm{V-SU(4)}}$, nor towards nematic orders associated with FP$_{\mathrm{SM}}$ or FP$_{\mathrm{SM-SU(4)}}$ in the strict SU(4)-symmetric model.
-If however, this symmetry is reduced, several of these solutions become accessible also in the small-$N_f$ limit because the critical flavour number of the separate instabilities is lowered.
+We obtain instabilities related to FP$_\mathrm{S}$ $\mathrm{FP}_\mathrm{V-SU(4)}$ and FP$_\mathrm{S-SU(4)}$.
+These correspond to symmetry-broken phases with a gap due to QAH states with ($\sim\mu_0$) or without ($\sim\mu_{x,y,z}$) mini-valley symmetry, or SU(4)-related VH, VSH, QSH and IVC-1 states.
+Interestingly, there is neither an instability towards polarizing orders (SP, VP, IVC-2) associated with FP$_{\mathrm{M-SU(4)}}$ nor towards nematic orders associated with FP$_{\mathrm{SM}}$ or FP$_{\mathrm{SM-SU(4)}}$ in the strict SU(4)-symmetric model.

+If however, this symmetry is reduced, additional solutions become accessible also in the small-$N_f$ limit because the critical flavour number of the separate instabilities is lowered.
 This is further elaborated on in the next section.